-- 1. Make a copy of the fdxhomologs.pir.ali file, and change it to a FASTA file by removing the ':' separated fields line and the 'P1;' from the tags. - 2.
-Remove the '\' and any '-' symbols from the sequence entries. - 3.
+- 2. Remove any '-' symbols from the sequence entries. - 3.
 Change the tag of the ferodox entry to ferodoxM. - 4.
-Save the FASTA file as clustalM.fasta as you will use it again later. - 5.
-Paste the file into the form.
+Save clustalM.pir as you will use it again later. - 5.
+Paste the content of file into the form.
 Change the output format to 'PIR' but leave the alignment parameters at their defaults (BLOSUM matrix, 10 for gap opening and end gap penalties, and 0.05 for extension). - 6.
 Select the 'RunClustalW' button to make the alignment. - 7.
 The PIR file will be presented shortly, as a link ('PIR') amongst a number of links to other alignment file formats.
 Save the file as fdxCWM.pir. - 8.
-Edit the new alignment so it can be used by MODELLER: - Copy the ':' separated fields line for each protein into the new alignments so that MODELLER can match the structure files to the sequence entries. - Save it. - 9.
-Make a copy of simplemodel.py, called cwMmodel.py.
+Edit the new alignment so it can be used by MODELLER: - Copy the ':' separated fields line for each protein into the new alignments so that MODELLER can match the structure files to the sequence entries.

+- Save it.

+- 9. Make a copy of simplemodel.py, called cwMmodel.py.
 Edit this new .py file so it will read the ClustalW alignment and make a new model: - Change the alnfile variable: